racheldaniell/unredaction-slideshow/README.md

 A Fritzing diagram is included to show the materials and setup required, which inncludes a Raspberry Pi 3 B+, MicroBit, and two PIR motion sensors.

-Code is in Python 3.
+Code is in Python 3, primarily run on the Raspberry Pi, with a small code piece run on the MicroBit to have it display scrolled text information about the redacted document.

 You will also need a series of images to transition.
 The examples used in the original project are included in this repository.
 The code is designed to take 2 images and make 3 transitions between them using alpha channel blending, but it can be adjusted for any number of images and any number of blend transitions (just set the alpha value to a different number between 0 and 1 for each transition).